Microswimmers learning chemotaxis with genetic algorithms: Results

 The training of the swimmer agent is performed over multiple RL \az{steps which correspond to successive NEAT generations.
-At each step} an ensemble of $N=480$ ANNs (representing one generation) controls \az{the swimming gaits of} an ensemble of $N$ independent microswimmers.
-The cumulative reward $x_\mathrm{c}(T_\mathrm{I})$ is evaluated separately for each microswimmer trajectory defining the \az{\textit{fitness}} \az{$\bar{v}=x_\mathrm{c}(T_\mathrm{I})/T_\mathrm{I}$} of the related ANN-based agent, \az{which is simply the mean swimming velocity (i.e.\ reward per unit time).} We \az{initialize an ensemble of} ANNs where input neurons are only sparsely connected to output neurons \az{by using random weights.} \az{ The NEAT algorithm dynamically produces ANN solutions which differ in number of connections and values of the weights, and may contain hidden neurons (see bottom left of Fig.~\ref{Fig:1}).} ANN solutions with large fitness values are retained and are preferentially selected for reproduction to form the next generation of ANNs.
-Thus, good traits of the controlling networks will prevail over time directing thereby the entire ensemble of ANNs to the desired solution.
-A typical \az{evolution of the ensemble of ANN fitness values containing the maximum fitness (blue)} is shown in the bottom right panel of Fig.~\ref{Fig:1} \az{(see also Supplementary Movie showing the time evolution of the corresponding ANNs).} \az{ This training process converges after $\sim$ 200 NEAT generations where an optimum policy with fitness $\bar{v}_{\rm O}=1.30\cdot 10^{-3}R/T_0$ has been identified. } \az{ Interestingly, the optimum solution, which we refer to the \textit{optimal swimmer action layer} (O-SAL), does not use any hidden neurons and consist of a sparse architecture containing only five connections (see top inset of Fig.~\ref{Fig:2}A).
-The optimum solution consist of a square-like shape in $(F_1,F_3)$ action space, while the shape of the $(L_1,L_2)$ curve is more smooth (Fig.~\ref{Fig:2}A).}
+At each step} an ensemble of \bh{$N=200$} ANNs (representing one generation) controls \az{the swimming gaits of} an ensemble of $N$ independent microswimmers.
+The cumulative reward $x_\mathrm{c}(T_\mathrm{I})$ is evaluated separately for each microswimmer trajectory defining the \az{\textit{fitness}} \az{$\bar{v}=x_\mathrm{c}(T_\mathrm{I})/T_\mathrm{I}$} of the related ANN-based agent, \az{which is simply the mean swimming velocity (i.e.\ reward per unit time).} \az{To start the training, we initialize $N$} ANNs where input neurons are only sparsely connected to output neurons \az{by using random weights.} \az{ The NEAT algorithm then dynamically produces ANN solutions which differ in number of connections and values of the weights and may contain hidden neurons.
+We use the hyperbolic tangent -- tanh(x) -- as output activation functions.} ANN solutions with large fitness values are retained and are preferentially selected for reproduction to form the next generation of ANNs.
+Thus, good traits of the controlling networks will prevail over time directing thereby the entire ensemble of ANNs to the desired solution. \az{In order to capture the possible diversity of genetic pathways we have performed ten independent training runs.} A typical \az{evolution of the fitness values of the ANN ensemble} is shown in the bottom right panel of Fig.~\ref{Fig:1}, \az{ highlighting the maximum fitness per generation (blue curve) } \az{which converges to $\bar{v}\rightarrow 1.36\cdot 10^{-3}R/T_0$.} \az{Similar maximum fitness curves are obtained from the other training runs (SI Appendix Fig.~S1).} \az{Interestingly, our NEAT training procedure reveals a broad spectrum of network topology solutions (see typical time evolution in Movie S1 and SI Appendix Fig.~S2), differing in number of connections and hidden neurons.
+Various solutions have high fitness $\bar{v}_{\rm{O}}\approx 1.33-1.36\cdot 10^{-3}R/T_0$, which we refer to as \textit{optimal swimmer action layer} (O-SAL) solutions, two of them illustrated in the top inset of Fig.~\ref{Fig:2}A: } \az{ The simplest O-SAL solution does not use any hidden neurons and consist of a sparse architecture containing only four connections (O-SAL-1, thin black connections).
+Increasing the number of connections or including hidden neurons only slightly helps to improve the fitness (by $\sim 2 \%$, see also SI Appendix Fig.~S3).
+The fittest solution we have found (O-SAL-2, thick gray connections) uses one hidden neuron and eight connections.
+We note that more O-SAL solutions exist, again of different topology but of very similar fitness, demonstrating the various possible ANN topologies to obtain maximum fitness (SI Appendix Fig.~S4).
+The resulting back-and-forth motion of the corresponding swimmer's COM positions $x_{\rm c}(t)$ obtained after training are shown in Fig.~\ref{Fig:2}A(left).
+The learned optimum policy describes a square-like shape in $(F_1,F_3)$ action space, while the shape of the $(L_1,L_2)$ curve is nontrivial (Fig.~\ref{Fig:2}A(right)).
+Again, all O-SAL solutions feature similar trajectories $x_{\rm c}(t)$ and a robust swimming gait (Fig.~\ref{Fig:2}A and SI Appendix Fig.~S4). }